manikandan-e/document/multi-host-postcode.md

  -
 ## fb-yv2-misc

-The Bridge IC plays as a bridge between BMC and the host system.
-The host system can be managed by the BMC through Bridge IC even if host hardware or OS hang or goes down

- The command 10h “Enable postcode to BMC” need to sen

-- Get Bridge IC(BIC) configuration(cmd = 0x0E, netfn=0x38, lun=00).
+ The command 10h “Enable postcode to BMC” need to send to each host though IPMB interface(cmd = 0x10, netfn=0x38, lun=00).
- - Set Bridge IC(BIC) configuration(cmd = 0x10, netfn=0x38, lun=00).

 ## phosphor-dbus-interfacesment